vanhoefm/fragattacks/README.md

 This compiles the drivers for most network cards supported by Linux.
 If you only want to compile the drivers for network cards I explicitly tested, use `make defconfig-experiments` instead.
+You may get the following warnings:
+- When executing `make defconfig-wifi` you may get warnings related to `-Wyacc` and `-Wformat-overflow`.
+  You can ignore these warnings as long as the drivers get successfully compiled.
-During the install command you may get several warnings containing `.. needs unknown symbol ..`.
+- During the install command, you may also get the following warnings:
+	- Several warnings containing `.. needs unknown symbol ..`.
 You can ignore these warning as long they do not contain the directory `/lib/modules/*/updates/` and the compiled drivers are working.
+	- Repeated warnings containing `SSL error` and the `sign-file` command.
+This means that digitally signing the kernel modules has failed.
+You can usually ignore this.
+- You can verify that the modified driver were located by executing `cat /sys/module/mac80211/parameters/fragattack_version` after a reboot.
+If this file exists, the modified drivers were successfully installed.

 Now install patched `ath9k_htc` firmware: